Zane Tetevano: Wyong Roos

 Tetevano joined the Wyong Roos in the New South Wales Cup for the rest of 2014.
+On July 1, 2024 he would re-join the Wyong Roos after departing from the Canterbury-Bankstown Bulldogs.

 Manly

 On 1 October 2014, Tetevano signed a 1-year contract with the Manly-Warringah Sea Eagles starting in 2015.

 On 2 October 2014, Tetevano had his contract with Manly-Warringah terminated after he admitted in court to bashing his girlfriend on four occasions.

 In September 2016, Tetevano was named at lock in the 2016 Intrust Super Premiership NSW Team of the Year.

 Sydney Roosters

 On 1 October 2016, Tetevano signed a 1-year contract with the Sydney Roosters starting in 2017.

 On 30 September 2018, Tetevano was part of the Sydney Roosters side which defeated Melbourne 21-6 in the 2018 NRL Grand Final.

 In round 25 2019, Tetevano played his 100th NRL game in the Roosters 16-10 loss to South Sydney at ANZ Stadium.

 Tetevano made 24 appearances for the Sydney Roosters in the 2019 NRL season as the club reached the 2019 NRL Grand Final.
-Tetevano was initially named in the grand final team but was then replaced by Jake Friend and missed out on playing in the club's premiership victory.
+Tetevano was initially named in the grand final team but was then replaced by Jake Friend and missed out on playing in the club's premiership victory over Canberra.
 Following the match, Sydney Roosters head coach Trent Robinson gave Tetevano his premiership ring.